acantarero/news-server/README.md

-# Noozli Server Documentation
+# News Server Documentation

 *Last Updated: 2014-12-17 by Alejandro Cantarero*.

-This document describes how to configure and start the noozli server processes as well as how to access them.
+This document describes how to configure and start the news server processes as well as how to access them.

 ## Requirements